IRONMAN 70.3 Santa Cruz | 2025

 How did it go for me?

-We flew on Tuesday, September 2nd, 6 days before the event.
-I packed my bike at home; in a special bike case-luggage.
+We flew 6 days before the event.
+I packed my bike at home in a special bike case-luggage.
 I've done this many times before.
 With this new bike, it was my second time, but it's always a challenge.
-I am not a mechanic, and I do not pretend to be one.
-I also do not enjoy this part, like some may think, because I am willing to learn and do my best with the mechanical part, I like it, and that's not true; I just want to be self-sufficient.
+I am not a mechanic, and I do not pretend or intend to be one.
+I also do not enjoy this part, as some may think, because I am willing to learn and do my best with something; it means I like doing it, and that's not true - I like to be self-sufficient. 😎

 The most challenging part is building the bike correctly, more than anything, because any detail is vital for safety purposes.
 I was planning to bring the bike to a local bike shop, but all bike shops in the area were fully booked for a whole week.

-Furthermore, I ended up building the bike myself; it took me around 4 hours, since one part was not clicking properly.
+I ended up building the bike myself; it took me around 4 hours, since one part was not clicking properly.
 It was stressful because I wanted to ensure that the bike was fully tuned.
-After talking to a nice mechanic, I fixed it myself.
+After speaking with a helpful mechanic, I was able to fix it myself.

-I noticed something unusual that had never happened before.
-When I was packing my bike for California, the new carbon race wheels had water trapped inside the carbon portion of the front wheel.
-Usually, I wash my bike frequently with a hose, so this surprised me.
-After doing some research online, I found that this is a common occurrence.
+I noticed something unusual that had never happened before with the new carbon race wheels: water trapped inside the carbon portion of the front wheel.
+Usually, I wash my bike frequently with a hose, so this came as a surprise.
+After conducting some online research, I found that this is a common occurrence.
 I was optimistic about fixing these minor issues before the race, but when I tried to take my bike to the mechanic at the race venue, they were also fully booked.
 Ultimately, I decided to race with the bike as it was.

-Furthermore, I was not 100% comfortable with the idea of not tuning my bike with a professional mechanic.
+Furthermore, I was not entirely comfortable with the idea of not having my bike tuned by a professional mechanic.
 Still, I stayed focused on the things I had control over, I learned from everything, and remained optimistic.
-Next time, I will plan and book a professional bike tune-up 2 weeks before or right before my next triathlon race, depending on the race location.
+Next time, I will plan and book a professional bike tune-up before my next triathlon race, depending on the race location.

 The transition opened at 5:30 AM on Sunday for athletes to set up their gear.
-I arrived at 5:45 and had no issue getting my gear set up and down to the beach in time to go to the toilets and be fully set to find my swim pace wave group.
+We arrived at 5:45, and I had no issue getting my gear set up and walking down to the beach in time to go to the toilets and be fully set to find my swim pace wave group.

-Note: Before race day, I did a swim practice in the same area close to the wharf, to feel the water and the wetsuit.
+🦭Before race day, I did a swim practice in the same area close to the wharf, to feel the water and the wetsuit.
 We could hear the seals “barking” from a distance.
 Santa Cruz is full of sea lions.
 I swam 20 minutes close to the shore; there were some big waves at that time, which was in the afternoon.
-The funny part is that the water was not clear, and when I came out of the water, two sea lions were very close to me, like 10-20 meters; I was shocked.
-I read the sea lions do not “attack” humans, but if they get scared, they can bite as protection.
+The funny part is that the water was not clear, and when I came out of the water, two sea lions were very close to me, like 10–20 meters; I was shocked.
+I read that sea lions do not “attack” humans, but if they get scared, they can bite as a form of protection.

 🚣The race organizers and volunteers did an excellent job, with many volunteers on paddleboards, kayaks, and jet skis to look out for the athletes.
 At no point do I think I was more than 25 yards from a lifeguard-volunteer.
-During the swim, I felt excellent and I was relaxed.
-I took it as a warm-up; it went fast and felt very easy to me, I had a lot of space, just some arm bumps with a male swimmer. 👊
+During the swim, I felt excellent.
+I took it as a warm-up; it went fast.
+It wasn't crowded at any point.
+I had a lot of space, but I did experience some arm bumps with a male swimmer. 👊

-Transition One (T1): After exiting the water, athletes must complete a half-mile run/walk to transition.
+Transition One (T1): After exiting the beach, there is a half-mile run/walk to transition.
 I don't like to run barefoot on the streets, so I left an extra running shoes closed to the sand.
 Everyone is different; some people are less sensitive and can run barefoot without any issues.

 T1 Time: 5 min with 10 seconds